hunie-son/hunie-son.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a fifth-year Ph.D. candidate in Computer Engineering at Iowa State University <a href="https://www.ece.iastate.edu/bgulmez"><b>MAIS Lab</b></a> under Dr.Gulmezoglu.
+I completed his B.S. in Information and Communication Engineering from Yeungnam University, South Korea.
+Before joining Iowa State, I worked as an Assistant Manager at the ICT Infrastructure Strategy and Planning Team at the National Information Society Agency (<a href="https://eng.nia.or.kr/site/nia_eng/main.do"><b>NIA</b></a>) in South Korea.
+My research interest is in microarchitectural side-channel attacks and mitigations utilizing deep learning algorithms.

+-----under construction-----

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!